-The Rävliden North deposit, which is currently under construction and due to commence production in 2024, is referred to in this report as "Rävliden", despite this deposit being spatially and geologically distinct from the historic Rävliden mine (above).
+The Rävliden North deposit, which is currently under construction and will continue to ramp up production in 2025, is referred to in this report as "Rävliden", despite this deposit being spatially and geologically distinct from the historic Rävliden mine (above).
 The historic Rävliden mine is not discussed further in this report.